emmercm/www/src/blog/calculating-table-size-in-mysql.md

 By default, table stats have a cache of 24 hours, but they updated with the [`ANALYZE TABLE ...`](https://dev.mysql.com/doc/refman/8.0/en/analyze-table.html) statement.

+_See "[Calculating Table Size in PostgreSQL](/blog/calculating-table-size-in-postgresql)" for the PostgreSQL version of this query._

 ## Finding the largest tables

 It's fairly easy to modify the above query to order by the largest total size: